zamzambadruzaman/big-data-engineering-indonesia/README.md

-# data-engineering-indonesia
+# big-data-engineering-indonesia

-Daftar tools, sumber bacaan dan komunitas Data Engineering Indonesia
+A curated list of big data engineering tools, resources and communities.

 Index